kevinch/emtalks/pages/posts/em-links.md

 ## Tech Leadership Rocks (PT)

-This one is a podcast in Portuguese about [Gestão e Liderança em Tecnologia](https://techleadership.rocks) or management and leadership for English speakers.
-There is also a newsletter so that you can get links to the audios straight into your inbox with other interesting articles on different sites.
+A podcast in Portuguese about [Gestão e Liderança em Tecnologia](https://techleadership.rocks) or management and leadership.
+There is also a newsletter to get links straight into your inbox with other articles on different sites.

 ## Patrick Kua (EN)